SCU systems access: My Enrolment, MySCU and SCU Email

 - Your study plan in My Enrolment follows your course structure — any core units (compulsory Part A units) will already be planned for you and you will be able to see them individually on your study plan.
 Where you must make a decision (for example choosing a Part B major or choosing a Part C elective and so forth) your study plan will contain an “Option” line.
 When you enrol in a unit or complete a unit successfully, it will remain on your study plan but its status will change allowing you to keep track of your progression through the course requirements.

 - Every course at SCU is made up of a series of units (individual subjects that you will study).
 Enrolling in one or two units in a study period is considered a part-time load.
 Enrolling in three or four units in a single study period is considered a full-time load.
 Most (but not all) Bachelor Degrees are made up of 24 units.
 Most (but not all) Masters Degrees are made up of 12 units.
-Check your course rules in the Student Handbook to find out how many units make up your degree.
-Your Course Enrolment Guide will give you valuable advice about your units of study.
+Find out how many units make up your degree by locating your course in the Course Options, and then viewing the course structure page.

 - Unit Information Guide

 - Every unit has a unit information guide.
 When you enrol into a unit, you will gain access into your Learning Site in MySCU.
 Inside your Learning Site you will find your Unit information guide.
 It will provide you with the details of the assessments and due dates for your assignments, the details of any exams or residentials you must attend and the text books you will need.
 You will usually find a suggested study plan for the unit that will help you to plan your work.
 Its an important document and you should read it thoroughly when you first start a unit.

 - When you accept your offer of admission to Southern Cross University, you will be “occupying a place”.
 Due to physical space limitations, Government rules and teaching resources, every University has a limited number of places that they can offer.
 If you decline your offer, the place becomes free and we can re-offer it to another applicant.